LawrenceTeixeira/ChatPDF/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Complete the .env.example with your information and rename to .env file.
+3. Fill out the '.env.example' file with your relevant information and then rename it to '.env'.
+This file contains the environment variables necessary for the application.
 ```bash
 OPENAI_API_KEY=your_openai_api_key
 MONGODB_USER=your_mongodb_user